-To support most corporate decision-making, the decision-maker needs to understand what share of the profits (or a corporate performance measure in general) reflects a superior product, production process and/or management (i.e. the intrinsic competitive edge of the firm) and what share reflects a temporary effect of macroeconomic variables, that is, exchange rates, interest rates and inflation rates.
-Knowledge about the development of the former share (intrinsic profits) is the basis for corporate decisions to invest/divest, increase wages, pay out bonuses, determine an adequate dividend, and hire and fire employees.
-This knowledge is also of importance to the decision-making of outside stakeholders like e.g. to shareholders who would like to know if profits are sustainable before investing or for bankers who want to know if the deemed capacity of borrowers in servicing loans is sustainable when granting them loans.

-The data needed to measure and comprehend the share of profits generated (beyond management's control) by a beneficial macroeconomic development (tailwind) or reduced by an adverse macroeconomic development (headwind) are, however, seldom shared in an appropriate way with external stakeholders, and these stakeholders cannot compile this information themselves.
+To support most corporate decision-making, the decision-maker needs to understand what share of the profits (or corporate performance in general) reflects a superior product, production process and/or management (i.e. the intrinsic competitive edge of the firm) and what share reflects a temporary effect of macroeconomic variables, that is, exchange rates, interest rates and inflation rates.
+Knowledge about the development of the former share (intrinsic profits) is the basis for corporate decisions to invest/divest, increase wages, launch compensation programs for management, determine an adequate dividend, and hire and fire employees.
+This knowledge is also of importance to the decision-making of outside stakeholders.
+The data needed to measure and comprehend the share of profits generated by a beneficial macroeconomic development (tailwind) or reduced by an adverse macroeconomic development (headwind) are, however, seldom shared in an appropriate way with external stakeholders, and these stakeholders cannot compile this information themselves.
 The deviation of the firm's supply of information from what is seen as satisfactory by the stakeholder (from here on, the shareholder) is the focus of this paper.
-The paper addresses institutional factors influencing the gap between the information supplied by the firm and the information the shareholder needs to evaluate - as an input into his/her investment decision - how the intrinsic competitive edge of the firm has developed.
+The paper addresses institutional factors influencing the gap between the information supplied by the firm and the information the shareholder needs to understand - as an input into his/her investment decision - how the intrinsic competitive edge of the firm has developed.